Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Symmetric Difference

 \subsection{Interval Graphs}

-In this section, we will prove that symmetric difference of interval graphs is still polynomial but strictly less than the symmetric difference of circular arc graphs.
+In this section, we will prove that the symmetric difference of interval graphs is still a fixed power of $n$ but strictly less than the symmetric difference of circular arc graphs (that is $\Theta(\sqrt{n})$).
 In particular, we will prove the following two theorems.

 \begin{theorem} Any interval graph $G \in \INT_n$ has symmetric difference at most $O(\sqrt[3]{n})$. \end{theorem}